-There are four general sources of chemical contaminants to the Chesapeake Bay and its tributaries:
+There are four general sources that push chemical contaminants into the Chesapeake Bay and its tributaries:

 A drop in tumor rates among brown bullhead catfish could indicate lowered exposure to chemical contaminants.